tteejj/_XP/_mono/AxiomPhoenix_v4_Split/Components/ACO.003_TextBoxComponent.txt

         $bgColor = Get-ThemeColor("input.background")
         $borderColorValue = if ($this.IsFocused) { Get-ThemeColor("Primary") } else { Get-ThemeColor("component.border") }

-        # FIXED: Ensure we have valid colors, fallback to white on black if theme is missing
+        # Ensure we have valid colors
         if (-not $fgColor) { $fgColor = "#FFFFFF" }
         if (-not $bgColor) { $bgColor = "#000000" }
         if (-not $borderColorValue) { $borderColorValue = "#808080" }